 Dr. Schmidt explains the posterior interval slide technique, which can significantly improve the mobility of a retracted rotator cuff tear, thus expanding the application of arthroscopic repair to massive tears.

 During an arthroscopic rotator cuff procedure, Dr. Schmidt performs marrow venting to increase native growth factors and stem cells at the repair site, which can promote healing after surgery.

 Dr. Schmidt performs a surgical repair of a partial-thickness rotator cuff tendon tear.
 This surgical approach may be considered if conservative treatment does not produce sufficient results.

 Dr. Schmidt performs an arthroscopic repair of a torn subscapularis tendon, demonstrating how the subscapularis footprint restoration must be matched to the extent of the tear and mobility of the tendon.

 While performing surgery to repair a massive rotator cuff tear, Dr. Schmidt presents a technique of arthroscopically assisted latissimus dorsi transfer.
 This technique avoids injury and disruption to the deltoid muscle.
 By preserving the deltoid muscle, a faster recovery and better clinical outcome may be obtained.

 Anatomic Distal Biceps Tendon Repair Procedure

-Dr. Schmidt re-attaches a ruptured tendon to its original insertion site.
+Dr. Schmidt performs a distal biceps repair by re-attaching a ruptured tendon to its original insertion site.
 This technique has been shown to increase postoperative supination strength.
 Further, the fixation device is two intramedullary cortical anchors, which decreases the likelihood of complications associated with bicortical drilling and metal suspensory fixation.

 Consult With an Expert Among Experts